kaapana/kaapana/docs/source/development_guide/processing_dev_guide.rst

 Step 2: Create a development DAG
 ********************************

-In the next step we want to load our python base image inside the Kaapana platform and access it with the built-in code server to implement our algorithm there.
+In the next step we want to run a container based on the python base image inside the Kaapana platform and access it with the built-in code server to implement our algorithm there.
-To do so, we need to create an operator that loads the image and a DAG that executes the operator.
+To do so, we need to create an operator that runs the container.
+Afterwards we create a DAG to execute the operator.

 We define the operator in a file located under ``dags/example``: